 It also may be acceptable for your AIF to be the same person you appoint to administer your Last Will and Testament or a beneficiary of that same Will.
 However, if you anticipate trouble after your passing, you may wish to appoint an impartial party as your AIF, someone that does not benefit from your passing.

-An AIF, attorney-in-fact can be given the power to make financial decisions in your place, like making payments or closing accounts for you.
+An AIF, attorney-in-fact can be given the power to make financial decisions in your place, like making payments or closing accounts for you in California.

 For example, if you were diagnosed with an illness that required long-term hospitalization, you may allow your AIF, attorney-in-fact to cancel unneeded bills.

 Your AIF can hold other financial powers that you designate, including the ability to control bank accounts, cash checks, or transfer money.

 A Power of Attorney lets your AIF, attorney-in-fact handle legal matters for you.
 This means they may begin lawsuits, communicate with your attorney, file documents with the court, and more, depending on the right you have assigned to them.

 For example, if you were in the middle of a business negotiation but needed to be away for business, you may grant your attorney-in-fact the power to handle negotiations and signing your paperwork.